pactflow/terraform-provider-pact/docs/resources/webhook.md

 Webhooks can be used in conjunction with the [can-i-deploy](https://github.com/pact-foundation/pact_broker-client#can-i-deploy) tool \(a CLI that allows you to easily check the verification status of your pacts\), to allow you to fully automate the CI/CD process for all the applications that use the Pact Broker, ensuring both sides of the contract are fulfilled before deploying.

-### The 'contract content changed' event

-The broker uses the following logic to determine if a pact has changed:

-- If the relevant consumer version has any tags, then for each tag, check if the content is different from the previous latest version for that tag.
-It is 'changed' if any of the checks are true.
-One side effect of this is that brand new tags will trigger a pact changed event, even if the content is the same as a previous version.
-- If the relevant consumer version has no tags, then check if the content has changed since the previous latest version.

-### The 'contract published' event

-This is triggered every time a pact is published, regardless of whether it has changed or not.

-### The 'verification published' event.

-This is triggered every time a verification is published.

 See [Webhooks](http://docs.pact.io/pact_broker/advanced_topics/webhooks/) for more information on configuring Webhooks.

 ## Example Usage